 Many will complain about pairing a leather strap with a dive watch, because a leather strap is not waterproof, and thus, people find that to be a bit unconventional on a diver.

 Since I spend most of my time behind a desk, and NOT diving or swimming, that doesn’t bother me one bit.
 The cool points of a leather strap are well worth it.
 Bring on the flame, watch nerds!

-I personally think a brown leather strap works so perfectly on this watch, but you can never go wrong with a black leather, or even a crocodile embossed leather strap, if you’re itching to set yourself apart.
+I personally think a brown leather strap works so perfectly on this watch, but you can never go wrong with black leather, or even a crocodile embossed leather strap if you’re itching to set yourself apart.

-They’re waterproof, and typically all brushed, meaning they hide scratches very well.
+They’re waterproof, and typically all brushed, hiding scratches very well.
 With a sports watch like the MDV106, you might wear it doing any number of physical activities, so having that extra bit of scratch resistance is always a good thing.

 The Casio MDV106-1A Duro is simply one of the most affordable dive watches on the market.